 There are differences and similarities between the license granted by the Board of Behavioral Sciences and the license Board of Psychology.
 The Laws and Regulations of each Board defines 'scope of practice' ('scope of license').
 The reader will find that the definitions of psychotherapeutic service to be remarkably similar.
 Yet, the Board of Behavioral Sciences argues that if an MFT has achieved competence in the administration and interpretation of (sophisticated) psychological tests, then that MFT may administer and interpret such instruments, albeit only with the immediate clients of the 'competent' MFT.
 In this, the Board of Behavioral Sciences stresses the issue of 'scope of competence.'
 The MFT might achieve competence by participating in a year-long doctoral level course in psychological assessment, or may have a doctoral degree in psychology.
 But the Board of Psychology argues that the administration and interpretation of sophisticated psychological tests is an issue of scope of license, and as such, that only licensed psychologists may be involved in the administration and interpretation of these instruments.
-Historically, the administration and interpretation of sophisticated psychologist.
+Historically, the administration and interpretation of sophisticated psychological testing instruments has been a defining characteristic of the clinical or counseling psychologist.